Zilliqa/ZIP/zips/zip-11.md

 the reward that each delegator should get which is proportional to the number of tokens delegated by a holder.

->Note: **Self-custodial or Non-Custodial?** Even though there does not seem
->to be well-defined distinction between self-custodial asset management and non-custodial management and are often used interchangeably in the blockchain space, we argue that there is a difference between the two. <br> <br> Notice that in both ZIP-3 and ZIP-11, assets leave the
+>**Self-custodial or Non-Custodial?** Even though there does not seem to be well-defined distinction between self-custodial asset management and non-custodial management and are often used interchangeably in the blockchain space, we argue that there is a difference between the two. <br> <br> Notice that in both ZIP-3 and ZIP-11, assets leave the